-5 Tips to Get Your Global Entry Membership Faster
+5 Tips to Get Your Global Entry Interview Scheduled Faster

 But don’t give up hope.
-We’ve got some hints that could help you speed that up.
+We’ve got some hints to get Global Entry faster.

 But in practice, it’s not so simple or fast to get conditionally approved for Global Entry (the first step in the process) or secure an in-person interview – the final step.
 And it’s gotten worse.

-It started with the federal government shutdown last winter, and continues as agents are shifted to tend to the humanitarian crisis at the southern border with Mexico.
+It started with the federal government shutdown in December of 2018 and continues as agents are shifted to tend to the humanitarian crisis at the southern border with Mexico.
 Those issues have combined to create a shortage of Customs and Border Protection agents to process applications and conduct interviews, leading to a backlog of applications.
 Customs and Border Protection (CBP) specifically warns that Global Entry applicants “should expect significant delays in application processing times.”

 But that’s not always the case.
 While there are horror stories about applications sitting in limbo for 100-plus days, some applicants are still getting conditionally approved in just a few days.
 It’s seemingly random.